frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/eager-modtaps.md

 **WORK IN PROGRESS**

-This is a *thought experiment* on a different mode of operation for mod-taps.
+This is a *thought experiment* and proof-of-concept implementation of a different mode of operation for mod-taps.
 I use the word "eager" to mean that mod-tap keys output their tap code as soon as possible.
 Activating the modifier requires a deliberate pause.

 (This is the new version with graphical scenarios.
 For more detailed analysis with textual scenarios, see the [old version](eager-modtaps-long.md).)